 Official transcripts from every post-secondary institution attended or where credit was earned must be sent to CASPA.
 Instructions are indicated on the CASPA application.

 In the CASPA application, enter contact information for three people to submit recommendation information/letters on your behalf.
+Applicants will be asked to provide a personal statement and a response to three program specific essay questions.

 After the application deadline, completed and verified applications from CASPA will be reviewed by the admissions committee.